Sapphirine/202005-20-Medical-Data-Analysis/README.md

 ## Dataset

 Dataset is from MIMIC-III Critical Care Database.
 MIMIC-III (Medical Information Mart for Intensive Care III) is a freely-accessible database, and it includes health data between 2001 and 2012 from over 40,000 ICU patients of the Beth Israel Deaconess Medical Center.
 Submitting a request to access the dataset is required.
+Dataset is available from https://mimic.physionet.org/about/mimic/ .

 ## Visualization